Dracula (Castlevania): Reception

 For the animated Castlevania series, Anime News Network writer Zac Bertschy noted that one of its charms was that in contrast to many vampire series, Dracula was not the original real villain but instead the Church that killed his wife which causes Dracula to become evil.
-Bertschy also highly praised Scottish voice actor Graham McTavish for providing Dracula's voice as he "makes Dracula sound at once worldly and feral, aristocratic and satanic".
+Bertschy also highly praised McTavish for providing Dracula's voice as he "makes Dracula sound at once worldly and feral, aristocratic and satanic".
 The animated version of Alucard's characterization in Netflix's Castlevania series earned mixed responses, as he and his allies were overshadowed by Dracula's underlings, who were seen as more fleshed out cast members than Alucard.
 The Verge agreed in regards to Dracula's characterization, finding him as a "sympathetic character as opposed to cartoonish villain with no real motivation beyond an unjustified drive to be evil".
 Dave Trumbore of Collider found Dracula's thirst of revenge understandable despite the chaos he makes.
 Dan Seitz at Uproxx agreed but felt the series sidelined the character.
 In an analysis from the franchise, E. Charlotte Stevens from Birmingham City University claimed that noticed the character often shows signs of humanity when being surrounded by his family.
 IGN felt that the relationship between Alucard and his father was one of the best aspects of the second season due to the performance of their voice actors when they confront each other but suffer a mental breakdown upon acknowledging who are they facing.

-In an interview regarding Dracula's humanization, Anime News Network told the Netflix staff, Dracula's humanization in the Netflix was better than the ones from other anti-villains like Magneto or Thanos which Executive Producer Adi Shankar found as an accomplishment.
+Anime News Network told the Netflix staff that Dracula's humanization in the series was better than the ones from other anti-villains like Magneto or Thanos, which executive producer Adi Shankar found as an accomplishment.